OlgaKuvs/game-rspls/README.md

 [codeBurger](https://www.youtube.com/watch?v=RR1Ag4SQ54E&ab_channel=codeBurger) - Youtube

 - An interesting tutorial on creating a round dropdown menu.
-An interesting concept of creating a circular menu with a flexible number of items using JS.
+An interesting concept of creating a circular menu with a flexible number of items using JavaScript.

 All pictures for the website was created by author on [Adobe Illustrator](https://www.adobe.com/products/illustrator.html) based on the templates: